 Both.
 Word of mouth will always the best form of marketing, but as we are all connected on social media today, we find that we can easily share our ideas and projects with our clients and prospective clients through these platforms.
 Inspiration is a good thing!

-What is your favorite house?
+What is your favourite house?